-Practitioners discussed how poor spatial awareness, that is when children struggle to judge the space around them, can negatively impact children's behaviour, relationships and learning.

-[spatial reasoning] kind of underpins everything else because if [children] are unaware of the space that surrounds them ... if they're not in the right sort of zone spatially for learning ... if the spatial reasoning is poor then that, ultimately, is going to prohibit them from learning later on down the line so it's kind of like the foundation to learning really.
+Practitioners discussed how poor spatial awareness, i.e., when children struggle to judge the space around them, can negatively impact children's behaviour, relationships, and learning. "[spatial reasoning] kind of underpins everything else because if [children] are unaware of the space that surrounds them ... if they're not in the right sort of zone spatially for learning ... if the spatial reasoning is poor then that, ultimately, is going to prohibit them from learning later on down the line so it's kind of like the foundation to learning really."
+(Practitioner 1)